gstew5/gstew5.github.io/about.md

 title: About
 ---

-I'm Gordon Stewart,
-a PhD student in Computer Science at Princeton.
+I'm a PhD student in Computer Science at Princeton.
 You can find my research website [here](http://www.cs.princeton.edu/~jsseven).